dokelung/script-king/README.md

 1. Symbol: eacn token needs a symbol, now we choose `#` as `Symbol`.
 2. Type: we want to iterate all file names of the directory "bench", so we type "iter" as `Type`.
-3. Click "Choose" button to choose the target directory "bench" or you can type it by yourself.(complete path is needed)
+3. Click `Choose` button to choose the target directory "bench" or you can type it by yourself.(complete path is needed)
-4. Click "Preview" button to check the results, you should see the first 5 files' name in the previewer.
+4. Click `Preview` button to check the results, you should see the first 5 files' name in the previewer.
-5. Click "Ok" button to create this new toekn.
+5. Click `Ok` button to create this new toekn.

 You will see a new token in the token list of main window.